WayneBrown/learnwebgl2/_sources/12_advanced_rendering/07_rendering_points.rst

 Modify the *fragment shader* above to verify that this flips the *texture map* image to its original orientation.

+Clipping Points
+^^^^^^^^^^^^^^^

+The clipping of points is not consistent across all browsers.

-Notice that translating the scene left or right moves some of the points outside the viewing volume causing them to be clipped from the scene.
-Clipping is based on the single :code:`(x,y,z)` location of the point.
+On Macintosh systems, clipping is based on the single :code:`(x,y,z)` location of the point.
 This can cause the rendering of a point to "pop-in" and "pop-out" of a scene.
 If a *billboard* or *sprite* needs to be partially clipped against a viewing volume, it must be rendered using triangles.

+On Windows and Linux systems, clipping is based on the entire square rendering of a point and any portion of a point's square that is visible is rendered, even if the point itself is outside the clipping volume.

 2) Map Adjacent Pixels to a "Point" ...................................